3rfm-its-davis/longitudinal-recontact-list-generator/src/R/README.md

 Please follow this naming convention.
 You need to edit the `generate-invite_list.R` script (line 5 and later) to point the correct path of these datasets.
 The datasets should be in the `data` folder.

-2. Run `uid_2025.R`.
+2. Run `generate-invite_list.R`.
 It will generate and export a csv file with the following information.
    - UID: The unique identifier for each participant.
    - firstVersion: The first version of the survey that the participant joined.
    - lastVersion: The last version of the survey that the participant joined.